 Breathing polluted air affects your lung health now and in the future.
-Here are some simple actions you can take to reduce air pollution and to keep the air cleaner.
+Here are some simple actions we can take to reduce air pollution and to keep the air cleaner.

 - Walk, bike, carpool, or take public transit.

-- Use hand-powered garden tools.
+- Use hand-powered or battery-operated garden tools.
 Avoid using gasoline or diesel-powered equipment such as lawnmowers and leaf-blowers.

 - Know before you go.
 If you need to drive, plan the most fuel efficient route using free online tool such as Google maps, taking notice of areas of construction and high traffic.
 Avoiding these areas can help prevent needless idling.
 When you must drive, combine trips and car pool.